TrellixVulnTeam/tic-tac-toe_RHBA/README.md

 # Tic Tac Toe & Todo List

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0. <br />
-* Using this project to learn Angular, NgRx and Tailwind CSS
+* Used this project to learn Angular, NgRx and Tailwind CSS
-* Under development

 ## General Info
 **To-Do List Features:**